 7. Danger, You Are Entering the Garbage Vortex!
 Salvaging the History of Women’s Participation in European Literary Culture

-Anka Ryall is Professor Emerita at the Centre for Women’s and Gender Research at UiT The Arctic University of Norway.
+Anka Ryall is Professor Emerita in the Centre for Women’s and Gender Research at UiT The Arctic University of Norway.
 She has published on Virginia Woolf's border crossings, travel writing and Arctic textual culture.
 Her latest co-edited book is The Arctic in Literature for Children and Young Adults (Routledge, 2020).